General Info

 Number Deadline

-The work is located east of the City of Lodi.
-The work, in general, consists of repairing and resurfacing approximately 4 miles of roadway with asphalt concrete.
-Base Estimate Range between $1,102,650 and $1,353,200
+The work is located north of the Town of Linden and State Route 26.
+The work, in general, consists of repairing and resurfacing approximately 1 mile of roadway with asphalt concrete.
+Base Estimate Range between $394,900 and $482,000

-The work is located in Stockton.
-The work, in general, consists of repairing and resurfacing approximately 5.8 miles of existing roadway with asphalt concrete.
-There is no DBE Contract goal.
-Base Estimate Range Between $2,631,300 and $3,183,400
+The work is located north of Interstate 205, northeast of City of Tracy.
+The work, in general, consists of placing rubberized cape seal, repairing, and resurfacing approximately 4.4 miles of roadway with asphalt concrete.
+Base Estimate Range between $1,065,000 and $1,301,000

 6 Solicitations